 - The campus opens with supervision starting at 7:30am.
 Students may work in the MCMS Library. - OPUSD also runs an extended care program on campus for before and after school (for a fee.)
-Please use this link for more information: https://sites.google.com/opusd.org/opusd-extended-careprogram/hom - The OPUSD extended care program runs from 6:45-8:00 a.m. in the morning and from school dismissal until 6:30 PM in the afternoon.
-The OPUSD extended care program offers daily hands-on activities (e.g., science, art, gardening, robotics, coding).
-Options for students include both structured and unstructured opportunities to build social and emotional skills, flexible scheduling options including part time and full time; morning only; afternoon only; morning and afternoon.
-The middle school program incorporates age-appropriate programming to keep students engaged.
+Please use this link for more information:

-Homework Club is a supervised space two days/week after school from 3-4PM.
-There are many after school teams or programs that meet once or twice per week.
+- The OPUSD extended care program runs from 6:45-8:00 a.m. in the morning and from school dismissal until 6:30 pm. in the afternoon.
+The OPUSD extended care program offers daily hands-on activities e.g., science, art, gardening, robotics, coding, and more.
+Option for students include both structured and unstructured opportunities to build social and emotional skills; flexible scheduling options including part time and full time; morning only; afternoon only; morning and afternoon.
+The middle school program incorporates age-appropriate programming to keep students engaged. - Homework Club is a supervised space two days/week after school from 3~4pm.
+There are many after school teams or programs that meet once or twice per week. - 6^{th} grade lunch is separate (11:15 11:55) from the $7^{\text{th}}/8^{\text{th}}$ grade lunch (12:10 12:50).